NS&I Green Savings Bond

 How does the Green Savings Bond work?

-It operates like a normal three-year fixed savings account, so the amount you save is locked away until the account matures.
-In return, it pays a fixed 0.65% AER interest rate.
-So at the end of the three-year term you'll receive your lump sum savings back in full, plus the interest.
+It operates like a normal three-year fixed savings account, so the amount you save is locked away until the account 'matures' at the end of the set period.
+In return, it pays a fixed interest rate, so once the three-year term is over you'll receive your lump sum savings back in full, plus the interest.
 Here's a full lowdown:

 |Who can get it||Anyone aged 16+ (available as sole and joint accounts)|